cs0320-s24/mock-jsfarrel-fikeda/README.md

 Our testing includes tests for login, as well as CSV commands.
 They are broken down into two directories:

 - `e2e` - end-to-end tests
+  - `test-clear.spec.ts` - tests the clear function of the logout
   - `test-login.spec.ts` - tests the project's login system
   - `test-mode.spec.ts` - tests the project's mode command
   - `test-load.spec.ts` - tests the CSV load command